 ELGA is a global network of academics, professionals and institutions, promoting ecologically-based law and governance.

-AELA is a member of the Steering Committee of the Network and contributes to its governance, strategic development and hosting of events.
+AELA is a member of ELGA and our National Convenor, Dr Michelle Maloney, is a member of the Steering Committee.
+AELA works to contribute to ELGA's governance, strategic development and hosting of events.

 Global Alliance for the Rights of Nature

 The Global Alliance for the Rights of Nature (GARN) is a network of more than 80 civil society organisations and individuals around the world, advocating for legal recognition of the rights of nature.
 GARN is the founder of the International Rights of Nature Tribunal (see below).

 AELA is a founding member of the Global Alliance and a member of the Executive Committee.
 AELA also participates in a range of Global Alliance international working groups.

 Find more information about the work of the Global Alliance.

 Read a summary of the ‘International Summit on the Rights of Nature’, held in Ecuador in January 2014.

 AELA is a Partner of the Global Footprint Network and an advocate for using the Ecological Footprint methodology to help us live within our ecological limits.

 International Tribunal for the Rights of Nature and Mother Earth